How to Test Secured Android Apps on Browserstack, Mobile DevSecOps Best Practices

 - Click the Let’s Go button in BrowserStack’s account page.

-• Next, you will see a list of iOS and Android devices you can test the app with.
+The website now displays a page with a list of iOS and Android devices you can test the app with.

 - Click App Live on the top of the page.